-Croatia: Less than 12 % of electricity generated from wind energy17.
-June 2020. / SEE Energy News
+Croatia: Less than 12 % of electricity generated from wind energy, SEE Energy News

 Croatia has a huge potential and has already achieved some results, however, expectations are high.
 The representatives of the Renewable Energy Association of the Croatian Chamber of Commerce (OIE HGK) held a meeting with Croatian President Zoran Milanovic, at which they stressed that there is a discrepancy between the proclaimed goals of increasing the share of RES in total energy production and the actual situation.
 President of the OIE HGK Association Ivo Covic saud that although Croatia opted for a larger share of RES and the transition to a low-carbon economy in the adopted strategies, it has not done enough to remove numerous administrative obstacles.